top of page

 Between the World and Me, by Ta-Nehisi Coates

 19. Between the World and Me, Ta-Nehisi Coates (non-fiction).
-Brave, honest.
+Brave, honest, brutal.
 Thanks to Coates, I understood all the other words, said and printed, about the impact of race in the U.S.A. -- to be born into different skin, to be treated as a natural enemy.
 No wonder there is fear and anger.

 --Able Doctor